 Employees are typically given one or two days per week or several days per month to work remotely.
 They may be able to use this flexibility reward whenever they want in some cases.
 Other organisations grant remote days on a case-by-case basis, depending on who needs to be at the office and when.

 Companies that follow this model believe that physical distance is an impediment to successful team collaboration.
 Their goal is not to go remote; rather, they offer this flexibility as an additional employee benefit.
-This type of organisation’s leadership is mostly based in the office.
+This type of organization’s leadership is mostly based in the office.

 2. Hybrid Remote Office